ACertainCoder/DBM-Mods/README.md

 # My-DBM-Mods
 Those are my own mods for DBM:

-• Call Command or Event
+- Call Command or Event
-• Convert Time
+- Convert Time
-• Convert Variable
+- Convert Variable
-• Find Item in List
+- Find Item in List
-• Play YouTube Playlist
+- Play YouTube Playlist
-• Restart Bot
+- Restart Bot
-• Store Twitch Info
+- Store Twitch Info
-• YouTube Search
+- YouTube Search

-In the "outdated" folder, you can find:
+Those are the outdated mods:

-• Store YouTube Playlist Info
+- Store YouTube Playlist Info
-• Store YouTube Info
+- Store YouTube Info

-FAQ:
+## FAQ:

-Q: Why are some mods outdated?
+1. Why are some mods outdated?

-A: Mostly they have been merged with others you can find on this page.
+- Mostly they have been merged with others you can find on this page.

-Q: Are all mods made by myself?
+2. Are all mods made by myself?

-A: Not all!
+- Not all!
 Sometimes I'm just editing some stuff that makes it better and leave a comment who was the original creator.

-Q: Where do I get my ideas?
+3. Where do I get my ideas?

-A: Mostly it's stuff that I was dreaming of when I started using DBM or a suggestion from a user that nobody is looking at.
+- Mostly it's stuff that I was dreaming of when I started using DBM or a suggestion from a user that nobody is looking at.